NCE Switch-8 and PFM Fulgurex

 Each NCE Dual Relay board is $20 so that brings the cost to up to $28.75 per Fulgurex.

 Here are other options that I considered to control the Fulgurex from DCC.
-I did not try any of these, I'm just listing these for the sake of completeness:
+I did not try most of these, I'm just listing these for the sake of completeness:

 - The NCE Switch-Kat ($25).
 This drives "one Kato Unitrack and LGB remote control turnouts".
 The documentation indicates the outputs are rated for up to 1 A, which will work with the 200 mA usage of the Fulgurex.
 It has inputs for local momentary contacts (push-button).
 It is powered only by the DCC bus.